small museum BIG STORIES

 “The site was in use from the Late Iron Age right through to late Roman.
 It is important for our understanding of the Bromley Hall kilns to bear in mind that many different types of pottery seem to have been made here.”
 Mark Langdon

 “The [Hadham Ware] industry is typified by small and large bowls and jars, dishes… mortaria and flagons.
 A wide range of other forms was also produced, including the less common but distinctive pedestal-base jars and face pots… The combinations of ‘Romano-Saxon’ bosses, dimples and grooves which figure prominently on the bowls and jars are diagnostic.”

-During a holiday excursion, museum volunteers Meg and Gordon Cliffe came across a Hadham Ware bowl (pictured right) on display in Gallery 1 at the Dean Heritage Centre in Sandley, Gloucestershire.
+During a holiday excursion, museum volunteers Meg and Gordon Cliffe came across a Hadham Ware bowl (pictured below) on display in Gallery 1 at the Dean Heritage Centre in Sandley, Gloucestershire.
 It is one of the finds from the excavation of Boughspring Roman villa which included pottery, tesserae, tegulae, floor tiles and wall plaster.

 Boughspring Roman villa was first discovered and excavated in 1969 by W. Price.
 After a break, excavations were resumed in 1976 by T.E.
 Wilcox, the archaeologist who donated this Hadham Ware bowl to the heritage centre.